pwrstudio/txtblock/whitepaper.md

 unified reading experience.

+Lack of good alternatives for (kindel, iBook) open standards such as ePub lacking attractive implementations.

 similar to medium, filling a empty space in the ebook reader market

 clear line between private and public (encrypted and stored locally until published)

-open to alternative clients…
+The client would just be one, holding no special authrity other than being the first.
+The field is open to alternative clients…

-### Additional considerations
-— anonymity

-publicly authored?

 ## Conclusion